amigavision/amigavision.github.io/overscale.md

 This was exceedingly common in Amiga games, since European developers would often restrict the games to be 200px tall to ensure that they could (theoretically!) work in NTSC resolutions, which on the Amiga was 200px (without overscan).

-This means we effectively have a 16:10 aspect ratio for PAL games (a little taller than 3:2) — who realized that most Amiga games were widescreen?
+This means we effectively have a 16:10 aspect ratio for PAL games (a little taller than 3:2) — who knew that most Amiga games were widescreen?

 ## Interesting—what does that mean?

 It means that we can apply a 5× scaling factor, since 200px × 5× scale = 1000px.
-You may have noticed that when you run a game on the Amiga core currently, there’s a lot of wasted, empty space — since everything runs at 4× scale on a 1080p display to ensure that all the pixels are visible.
+You may have noticed that when you run a game on an Amiga emulator or on the MiSTer core without our settings, there’s a lot of wasted, empty space — since everything runs at 4× scale on a 1080p display to ensure that all the pixels are visible.
 It theoretically *has* to do this, since the vertical resolution of the Amiga is 256px in PAL mode.
 But since most games don’t use the full 256px height, *those games can be displayed with a 5× scale instead, as long as the game doesn’t have any critical elements outside of a 216px viewport (216×5 = 1080p)*.

 ## Sounds good, but I can see some potential issues here?